 As far as I can remember Beppe Grillo has always come out in favor of open source software, promoting it always (this is. after the 2006 – after the 2013) .
 All we would save on the high costs of licenses, would use open formats with the guarantee of backward compatibility, and we could devote part of the resources previously allocated to licenses, development teams contributing the growth of this godsend.

-I had already come this doubt when we were voting in the presidential candidate of the republic, but I thought that someone within the Movement to raise the issue.
-Today I see a different movie, but with the same story and I hope that someone passing on these pages may bring the matter to the attention of those who may decide.
+I had already come this doubt when we were voting in the presidential candidate of the republic, but I thought that someone within the Movement raised the question.
+Today I see a different movie, but with the same plot and I hope that someone in passing on these pages may bring the matter to the attention of those who may decide.
 I repeat: transparency is not an option for a movement that has made transparency its flag, is required.